websauna/websauna/docs/source/narrative/modelling/json.rst

 Default values
 ==============

-Always use :py:func:`websauna.system.model.json.with_json_columns` class decorator if your model contains JSON/JSONB columns.
-Usually you should us ``dict`` function as a default value for a JSON column, unless you specifically want some default data populated there or``None``.
+JSON columns can take default values as form of ``None``, empty ``dict`` or ``list`` or prefilled dicts.

+Default values are converted to :py:class:`websauna.system.model.json.NestedMixin` instances under the hood.
+This is done by decorating the classes with :py:func:`websauna.system.model.json.init_for_json` when you use Websauna ``Base`` model or :py:func:`websauna.system.model.utils.attach_model_to_base` helper.
+The connection is made through SQLAlchemy events.

 .. note ::

-    By SQLAlchemy rules, the default data is not availalbe to modify/read until you have called ``dbsession.flush``.
+    By SQLAlchemy rules, the default data is not available to modify/read until you have called ``dbsession.flush``.

 Example.